giovanni-giovannozzi/demo/README.md

 - Gradle (tested with Gradle 7.0)

 # Building
-To build the application cd into the project directory (where build.gradle file resides) and run Gradle's jar task (if gradle script is not in the path, full path needs to be specified)
+To build the application, cd into the project directory (where build.gradle file resides) and run Gradle's jar task (if gradle script is not in the path, full path needs to be specified)
 `gradle jar`
 The output will go in the build/libs directory.

 # Running
-To run the application cd into the project directory and run the java command as follows:
+To run the application, cd into the project directory and run the java command as follows:
 `java -jar build\libs\demo-main.jar <inputfile>`
 *inputfile* must be the path to the .csv files containing the list of numbers
 If no inputfile parameter is passed, usage is printed.